 The major research interests of my group are the study and prevention of Streptococcus pyogenes infections and discovery of novel antibiotics.

 S. pyogenes infection results in half a million deaths each year.
 The bacterium is one of the leading bacterial killers of humans for which no vaccine is available.
 Research in this theme is focused on

 - Development and evaluation of novel group A streptococcal vaccines

 - Understanding the genetic basis of group A streptococcal disease

 The emergence and global expansion of antibiotic resistant bacteria is having a major impact on our ability to treat once preventable diseases.
 For some bacterial strains, failures in ‘antibiotics of last resort’ have been reported.
 Research in this theme is focused on

 - Identification and testing novel antibiotic compounds from natural sources

-The colonisation of medical devices is a leading cause of hospital acquired infections.
-As the major species bacteria associated with these infections continue to increase in antibiotic resistance, the threat to health that medical device infections pose continues to increase.
-Our research in this area focuses on
+Bacterial colonisation of medical devices is a leading cause medical device failure and hospital acquired infection.
+As the major species of bacteria associated with medical device in continue to increase in antibiotic resistance, the threat to health that medical device infections pose continues to increase.
+Research in this theme is focused on

 - characterisation of bacterial communities present on medical devices